cran-task-views/Hydrology/hydrology.md

 *Do not edit this README by hand.
 See [CONTRIBUTING.md](CONTRIBUTING.md).*

-This Task View contains information about packages broadly relevated to *water science*, focused on hydrology, hydrogeology, and meteorology.
+This Task View contains information about packages broadly relevant to *hydrology*, defined as the movement, distribution and quality of water and water resources over a broad spatial scale of landscapes.
 Packages are broadly grouped according to their function; however, many have functionality that spans multiple categories.
 We also highlight other, existing resources that have related functions - for example, statistical analysis or spatial data processing.
 See also [Riccardo Rigon's excellent list](https://abouthydrology.blogspot.com/2012/08/r-resources-for-hydrologists.html) of hydrology-related R tools and resources.

-If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/hydrometeorology/issues), or make some changes and [submit a pull request](https://github.com/ropensci/hydrometeorology/pulls).
+If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/hydrology/issues), or make some changes and [submit a pull request](https://github.com/ropensci/hydrology/pulls).
 If you can't contribute on GitHub, [send Sam Zipper an email](mailto:samuelczipper@gmail.com).
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.

 Data Retrieval
 --------------

-**Hydrological data (surface water/groundwater quantity and quality)**
+**Hydrological data sources (surface water/groundwater quantity and quality)**

 -   <pkg>dataRetrieval</pkg> Collection of functions to help retrieve U.S. Geological Survey (USGS) and U.S. Environmental Protection Agency (EPA) water quality and hydrology data from web services.